A couple grieve over the loss of a son and how to silence noisy kites, in different ways.

 "I am an applied mathematician in aerodynamics, my lady.
 I'm not superman, you know.

 "You're my superman."
 Kandacy presses her bosom firmly against the whorls of hair on her lover's broad chest.

-"Soon we will live together as a family, but this Easter Sunday, when you and Paul come for lunch..." she hesitates.
+"Jude, soon we will live together as a family, but this Easter Sunday, when you and Christan come over for lunch..." she hesitates.